 Step 0: There exists an object exposing the MnS producer responsible for instantiating CCLs.
 This object may be represented by a subnetwork or managed element.

-Step 1: The MnS consumer creates on the MnS producer responsible for instantiating CCLs the set of conditios to be evaluated for instantiation of the CCL.
-These conditions are created as an instance of TriggerConditionDescriptor defned in 28.572.
+Step 1: The MnS consumer creates on the MnS producer responsible for instantiating CCLs the set of conditions to be evaluated for instantiation of the CCL.
+These conditions are created as an instance of TriggerConditionDescriptor defined in 28.572.
 TriggerConditionDescriptor describes the conditions that should be evaluated including performance, provisioning and fault management conditions.
 The performance conditions includes managed object, measurement/KPI name and the trigger value.
 The provisioning conditions includes the managed object, location, event and time of the provisioning events.
 The fault conditions includes managed object, alarmSeverityThreshold and alarmTypeThreshold.

 Step 2: The MnS producer monitors the network to detect when the conditions defined in TriggerConditionDescriptor evaluate to TRUE.